KVSlab/morphMan/docs/source/installation.rst

 Installation
 ============
 morphMan (morphological manipulation) is a collection of scripts to objectively manipulate morphological features of patient-specific vascular geometries.
-Each script can be run from the command line, and installation is therefore merely to ensure that all the dependencies are installed.
-Currently, the project is accessible through `GitHub <https://github.com/KVSlab/morphMan/>`_ and `Anaconda <https://anaconda.org/morphman/morphman>`_.
+The project is accessible through `GitHub <https://github.com/KVSlab/morphMan/>`_ and `Anaconda <https://anaconda.org/morphman/morphman>`_.